 The dual microphones in MacBook Air are great for when you want to be heard.
 If you’re making a FaceTime call, for example, the mics reduce background noise from behind the notebook.
-And they create an adaptive audio beam that intelligently adjusts to detect your voice — instead of the noise around you.
+And when you use Dictation, they create an adaptive audio beam that intelligently adjusts to detect your voice — instead of the noise around you.

 The Multi-Touch gestures in OS X make everything you do on MacBook Air more intuitive, direct, and fun.
 And the spacious Multi-Touch trackpad is perfectly designed for them, whether it’s a three-finger swipe to activate Mission Control or a four-finger pinch to see all your apps in Launchpad.
 Gesture responses are smooth and realistic.
 So when you’re scrolling up and down a web page or swiping from one full-screen app to another, it’s almost like you’re touching what you’re seeing.